-3. Enter a name for the new database in the Database Name field.
+- 3. Enter a name for the new database in the Database Name field.

-4. Enter a database directory into the Database Directory field, or select the browse button is selected, the following dialog box appears:
+Enter a database directory into the Database Directory field, or select the - 4. browse button .
+If the browse button is selected, the following dialog box appears:

-5. The default database directory path is DBMaker\5.1\bin.
+The default database directory path is DBMaker\5.3\bin.
 A new directory can be created for the database.
 To create a new database directory, first use the Up One Level button and/or the Look in menu to select the root for the database directory.
 Then click on the Create New Directory button to make a directory called New Folder.
 The new folder will appear as follows and appears in the File Name text field.